distributedgov/distributedgov.github.io/_guide/meetings.md

 layout: guide
 title: Meetings
 description: How to hold remote meetings that are effective and productive.
+excerpt: How to hold remote meetings that are effective and productive.
 categories: [Communications, Managing, Meetings, Project management]

 ---